swowi/antiwebhook/README.md

 # antiwebhook

+# OLD AND WILL MOST LIKELY NOT WORK IM NOT SURE I LEFT EXPLOITING COM IN 23

 this is just a basic antiwebhook script for roblox.
 !!
 YOUR EXPLOIT HAS TO HAVE HTTP REQUESTS !!